matrix-org/matrix-spec-proposals/proposals/4247-user-pronouns.md

-# MSC4247: User Pronouns
+# MSCXXXX: User Pronouns

 Many users of Matrix put pronouns in display names.
 However, that causes screen clutter.
 This proposal defines a standardized pronouns field on top of MSC4133.

 ## Proposal

-Profiles may have optional `m.pronouns` and `m.pronouns.secondary` fields as a string.
+Profiles may have optional `m.pronouns` and `m.pronouns.secondary` fields as a dictionary.
 These fields can be fetched through the [profile API endpoints](https://spec.matrix.org/unstable/client-server-api/#profiles).
+Clients should parse this and use these instead of they/them where possible.

 ### Example